nimrodzdisciple/myArt/_posts/2016-03-25-Alice-in-Wonderland.markdown

 [hook]

-[this part is sung] OH mommy, daddy.
+[this part is sung]

+OH mommy...daddy.

 Your baby girl wants to come back home.

 Can your little girl come back home.

-mommy, daddy.
+mommy... daddy.

 Your baby girl wants to come back home.

-[this line sung in a baby voice.]Can your widdle  girl come back home
+[this line sung in a baby voice.]

+Can your widdle  girl come back home

 C2020Tccmardukson